-This Egg foo Young Recipe, also known as egg fu yung, is a delicious light, airy Chinese omelet filled with red pepper, celery, mushrooms, onions, bean sprouts, scallions, and chicken smothered in a flavorful, tangy, and savory brown gravy that will leave you licking your plate.
+This Egg foo Young Recipe, also known as egg fu yung, is a delicious, light, airy Chinese omelet filled with red pepper, celery, mushrooms, onions, bean sprouts, scallions, and chicken.
+This delicious omelet is smothered in a flavorful, tangy, savory brown gravy that will leave you licking your plate.

 What is Egg Foo Young?